-The fig variety used in the background during the Godfather.
+This fig variety was used in the background during The Godfather movie.

 The whole story from my friend Coop who spread this fig around the fig communities: